 In most circumstances, the College Dean will meet with the student to discuss the nature of the possible violations that have been reported and the actions, if any, the Dean intends to take.
 The Dean may resolve the matter without convening a hearing before the College's Student Performance Committee, unless the student requests that a hearing be convened.
+If the Dean resolves the matter without convening a hearing before the College's Student Performance Committee, the final decision will be reported to the Provost's Office and included in the student's file.
 In some circumstances, the College Dean may refer the matter directly to the Student Performance Committee for hearing.